m42a/Lirch/README.md

 (See ./LICENSE and ./CONTRIBUTORS.)

 ## Building Lirch
-There are currently two ways to build Lirch.

-### Using qmake (quick and messy, less configurable)
-Just run: `qmake lirch.pro && make`
+The prefered way to build Lirch is through CMake. (highly recommended)

+Lirch leverages some of the new features of C++11.
+(Awesome!)
+Most of our developers use a *nix operating system.
+(Cool!)
+Generally, we prefer using gcc, specifically g++ 4.6 or better.
+(Okay!)
+So for the moment, this is our initial target build platform.
+(Yay?)

+On Windows, we are working toward developing a build process for VS11 Beta.
+(This version or better is required for C++11.
+Booo!)
+We are also curious about Clang.
+Any assistance toward getting additional build platforms working would be _much_ appreciated.

 ### Using cmake (better for developers, isolated source)
 1. Create a directory to perform the build. `../lirch-build` is a good choice.
 We will use this in our example.
 2. Navigate to this directory.
 We will assume the source is located in `../lirch-source`; if not, adjust accordingly.
 3. From here, point cmake to the top source directory, which contains a file named CMakeLists.txt.
 We will use the ncurses interface to cmake, ccmake: `ccmake ../lirch-source`
     - You can also select from a variety of generators, using (c)cmake's -G argument.
 See `cmake` for list.
 4. Use the keyboard to select the desired build options.
-You will need Qt4.
+You will need Qt4.8.
 Press `c` to configure, then `g` to generate.
 5. If you used a Makefile generator option, run `make`.
 Otherwise, load the project into your desired environment.

 Happy Coding!